Marfa Myths 2017

 Unfortunately, Kyle and Michael of S U R V I V E have cancelled their Stranger Things performance at Marfa Myths.
 Fortunately, the incredible Kaitlyn Aurelia Smith has confirmed in their place to collaborate with Rose Kallal and elevate our Sunday evening at Crowley Theater to even higher heights.
 If you have any further questions or would like to discuss a ticket refund, please contact firstname.lastname@example.org.

-Marfa Myths has been made possible by the generous support of The Brown Foundation, Inc. Houston; The Kirkpatrick Family Fund; National Endowment for the Arts; the Texas Commission on the Arts; the Ballroom Marfa Board of Trustees; and Ballroom Marfa members.
+Marfa Myths has been made possible by the generous support of The Brown Foundation, Inc. Houston; The City of Marfa; The Kirkpatrick Family Fund; National Endowment for the Arts; the Texas Commission on the Arts; the Ballroom Marfa Board of Trustees; and Ballroom Marfa members.

-Special thanks to our partners Bazaar Marfa, The Capri, Crowley Theater, El Cosmico, Freda, Hotel Saint George, International Women’s Foundation, Judd Foundation, Lost Horse, Marfa Book Company, Marfa Recording Company, Marfa Studio of Arts, Pure Joy, Thunderbird Hotel, UNITED ARTISTS, Ltd., Visit Marfa, The Well, and Wrong Marfa.
+Special thanks to our partners Bazaar Marfa, The Capri, Crowley Theater, Do Your Thing, El Cosmico, Freda, Hotel Saint George, International Women’s Foundation, Judd Foundation, Lost Horse, Marfa Book Company, Marfa Recording Company, Marfa Studio of Arts, Pure Joy, Thunderbird Hotel, UNITED ARTISTS, Ltd., Visit Marfa, The Well, and Wrong Marfa.

 Our media partner is Marfa Public Radio.